AutomatedProcessImprovement/optimos_v2/README.md

 ### Production

-PRD (Acronym in the paper) corresponds to a manufacturing process extracted by an Enterprise Resource Planning (ERP) system, where tasks are individual steps or ‘‘stations’’ in the manufacturing workflow.
+PRD (Acronym in the paper) corresponds to a manufacturing process extracted by an Enterprise Resource Planning (ERP) system, where tasks are individual steps or 'stations' in the manufacturing workflow.
 [Access Link](https://data.4tu.nl/articles/_/12697997/1)

 #### Analyzer Overview